Math-42/run-cli/README.md

 - [x] Login in run codes site
 - [x] Save your credentials
-- [x] Select a course an a exercise
+- [x] Select a course and a exercise
 - [x] Show a list of upcoming exercises
-- [ ] Create a initial template from your submission type selection
+- [ ] Create an initial template from your submission type selection
   - [x] C++
   - [x] C
   - [ ] Haskell